dfgitn4j/repl-cypher-shell/README.md

         ```

       _NOTE:_ Arguments not recognized by repl-cypher-shell.sh are passed through to cypher-shell.
-      This can lead to strange errors for unknown arguments out of cypher-shell.
+      This can lead to strange errors produced by cypher-shell for unknown arguments.

 ### Getting Help